tmspe859/actf4Writeup/_posts/2022-09-02-MapleCTFWarmup2.md

 Leaking the canary is simple since we have the `printf` function call with a `%s` format parameter.
 This means the function will keep printing bytes until a null byte is read.
 From this we can have it print out the bytes of the stack canary by overflowing the buffer up to the stack canary **plus one byte** (we must do this to overwrite the null byte of the stack canary).

+*As a side note, keep in mind that the stack may have more information on it after the canary, so the stack canary should only be the first 7 bytes after our input is printed out*

 This allows us to then read in the processes stack canary from stdout.
-This then allows us to freely overflow the buffer, maintain the canary, and hijack the control flow - though we have to remember to add the null byte back into the canary!
+Thus, we could overflow the buffer, maintain the stack canary, and hijack the control flow - though we have to remember to add the null byte back into the canary!

 # Defeating ASLR